 With this backdrop, it should be no surprise when Tea Party candidates win primaries for the job of senator or congressperson.
 We have been encouraged to vote against our best interests for generations.
 We have been goaded by ‘hot button issues’ like gay marriage instead of following the money.
 We’ve been discouraged, deluded and disillusioned by corporate media, losing our center and sense of power as we’re told what is ‘real’ and ‘possible’ by agenda-driven pundits.
 The not so anonymous pockets behind right-wing fundamentalism are deep.

 This malaise would not be upon us if the Democratic Party were the champions of common sense and the common good.
 But here again nothing changes.
 No, they act as the quasi-sane yet horribly ineffective party because that is their role in this charade.
 Obama’s healthcare reform was a pathetic effort in light of his campaign promise.
 The ‘healthcare’ corporations remain in charge without even a public option.The same is true for the financial reform bill and every other piece of legislation.
 Corporate control is maintained.
 There is no integrity.

-Returning more to topic, how do we combat this onslaught of elitist cash?
+So how do we combat this onslaught of elitist cash that keeps us stupid?
 Education, knowledge and awareness.
 We fight for transparency at every turn.
 We educate ourselves and those close to us.
 We [calmly] refute hate-mongerers who would distract us.
 And we leverage the one small crumb allowed us as citizens still - we vote.

 We can’t fix this mess alone.
 We can only do it together.
-We can only find real freedom with awareness of This Moment and in spending Now without fear.
+Bernie keeps reminding us.
 We can only fix the system by replacing corruption with integrity.
 By living Here in Peace and Love.
 This is what World 5.0 is all about.